-We offer a range of opportunities for your business to collaborate with the School of Electrical and Electronic Engineering.
+We offer a range of opportunities for your business to collaborate with the Department of Electrical and Electronic Engineering.

 Strategic research relationships are important in leveraging our research into commercial needs on a long-term basis.
 Examples include the University's hosting of the Rolls Royce University Technology Centre and the National Grid Power Systems Research Centre, as well as our strategic research framework agreements with the likes of EDF and Electricity North West.

 Collaborative research offers a fantastic opportunity for businesses should your research goals align with those of individual researchers and can be a cost-effective way to improve the relevance and impact of the work carried out.